Multivariate expansivity theory and Pierce-Birkhoff conjecture: Expansion in mixed and specified directions

-\begin{remark} Next we expose an important relationship that exists between the totient of the mixed expansion and the underlying expansion in specific directions.
-One could view this result as a sub-additivity property of the totient of an expansion. \end{remark}
+Here, we expose an important relationship between the totient of the mixed expansion and expansion in specific directions.
+One could view this result as a sub-additivity property of the totient of an expansion.